 iFit Price and Subscription

 IFit Coach is a subscription service with an app to install on your device.
 You'll receive personalized workouts, goals, nutrition tips, and more.
-A subscription to iFit Coach will cost you $8 per month, payable in either monthly or annual installments.
 If you choose the yearly installment payment, you'll also receive an iFit wearable device.

 The iFit Coach program comes with a free 30-day trial.
 If you choose to cancel, you can do so directly from the website or app.